Customer Feedback & Experience

 This algorithm basically measures and ranks new features and product updates regarding their innovation opportunity.

-Standard analysis look at the difference between the importance and satisfaction.
-Ulwick, however, gives twice as much weight to the importance than to the satisfaction.
-The higher the opportunity score of a certain feature, the more priority we put on implementing this feature.
+The standard analysis looks at the difference between importance and satisfaction.
+Ulwick, however, gives twice as much weight to importance than to satisfaction.
+The higher the opportunity score of a certain feature, the more priority we put on implementing it.
 And those features are the ones on which we are working.

 Recommended reads on utilizing product feedback questions and user testing for your product development process